getpelican/pelican-themes/svbtle/README.md

 ## DEMO

-You can see this theme in action on my [blog](http://williamting.com).
+You can see the theme in action in this blog [post](http://williamting.com/drafts/this-is-a-theme-testing-post.html).
 The theme code is available [here](https://github.com/wting/pelican-svbtle), or the website code [here](https://github.com/wting/williamting.com).

 ![theme screenshot](https://raw.github.com/wting/pelican-svbtle/master/screenshot.png)